 A Minute to Arrive from SAP

-This short video offers insight into a simple practice to bring you focus and presence as you prepare to arrive for a meeting or any task.
+This short audio introduction offers insight into a simple practice to bring you focus and presence as you prepare to arrive for a meeting or any task.

 Minute to Arrive Mindfulness Practice—SAP